webmachinelearning/webnn/device-selection-explainer.md

 ### Device Preference Options in ONNX Runtime

 A WebNN application may have specific device preferences for model execution.
-The following use cases map to such preferences, informed by existing APIs such as ONNX Runtime's `OrtExecutionProviderDevicePolicy` [1]:
+The following use cases map to such preferences, informed by existing APIs such as ONNX Runtime's [`OrtExecutionProviderDevicePolicy`](https://onnxruntime.ai/docs/api/c/group___global.html#gaf26ca954c79d297a31a66187dd1b4e24):

 *   **Prefer execution on the main CPU**:
     *   *Preference*: `"prefer CPU"`